madeden/blogposts/k8s-serverless/01-kubeless.md

   # Kubeless
 ## Intro

-Kubeless is the most recent and maybe less mature of all the frameworks.
-It advertizes itself as a PoC, so we will not spend a lot of time on it.
+Kubeless was born a few months ago at Skippbox, since then acquired by Bitnami.
+It has emerged as a natural fit of the Bitnami "a pipeline for all app stores" strategy.

 On the good side